saigs/pktstats/README.md

 - `BenchmarkConcurrent` seems to outperform the atomic by a phenomenal 3x degree.

 More results and references will be added upon further experiments.

+# References

+# Acknowledgements

+I would like to thank Vimal Kumar for advising along this project.